-(CP5).
+This building is stacked atop the Hull Harvester (CP5).
 Though there are stairs inside that connect the two buildings, they have separate front doors, and a flight of sturdy stairs leads up from the outside.
 The store owner is a human woman in her twenties named Adhi, who specializes in making lengths of rope, using a combination of supplies from the surface, rope scavenged from the rigging, and occasional trade goods from the Underdark, the sources of which she does not inquire about.
 She has heard rumours that Kestin has discovered a new source of fibre that can be grown underground (CP3) and wants to know his secret, but he has been tight-lipped about it thus far.
-Adhi sells rope for three times the PHB values.
+Adhi sells rope for three times the market values.

 Any time Maizna is around, Adhi stands up straighter and tries noticeably to be more eloquent.
 A DC 13 Wisdom (Insight) determines that Adhi has a lingering romantic interest in Maizna.
 They have been close friends since childhood, and Maizna is Adhi's primary reason for staying in Skullport.
-She can often be found around town, helping Maizna repair the catwalks.
+She can often be found around town, helping Maizna repair the catwalks and rigging.